Ouss6116/HackTheBox-Writeup/Browsed/HTB-Browsed-Writeup.md

 ### Enumeration

-We start with a nmap enummeration that will help us to discover p22 and p80.
+We start with an Nmap scan to discover open ports **22** and **80**.

-We try to get p80 via the IP adresse or browsed.htb (by ading it in /etc/hosts)
+We access port 80 using either the IP address or `browsed.htb` (after adding it to `/etc/hosts`).

-We will see an interessting entry point Upload Extention, by trying to upload of the samples (i choosed Fontify and i will used by all the writeup).
+We find an interesting entry point: **Upload Extension**.
+By uploading one of the provided samples (I chose **Fontify**, and I use it for the rest of the writeup), we can begin investigating the extension functionality.

-If we scan the displayed logs, we will find browsedinternals.htb, by adding it in /etc/hosts, we will find that host a gitea.
+While reviewing the displayed logs, we discover another virtual host: `browsedinternals.htb`.
+After adding it to `/etc/hosts`, we find that this host is running a **Gitea** instance.

 ![Icon](Images/browsedgitea.png)

-### Lets go
+### Exploitation

-By analysing the file routines.sh in MarkdownPreview, we will discover arithmetic command injection vulnerability caused by lack of input validation, that we will exploit it for a reverse shell by the following script:
+By analyzing the file `routines.sh` inside the **MarkdownPreview** extension, we discover an **arithmetic command injection** vulnerability caused by missing input validation.

+We exploit this vulnerability to get a reverse shell using the following script:

 ```js
 const TARGET = "http://localhost:5000/routines/";